syncfusion-content/angular-docs/angular/RichTextEditor/HowTo.md

 ---
 layout: post
-title: Customization of RichTextEditor widget for Syncfusion Essential JS
+title: How To section in Angular RichTextEditor | Syncfusion
-description: Customization in RichTextEditor widget
+description: Learn here all about How To section in Syncfusion Essential Angular RichTextEditor control, its elements, and more.
 platform: angular
 control: RTE
 documentation: ug